 - a.
 In areas with an adopted BMAP, all golf courses must implement the BMPs described in DEP's golf course BMP manual, Best Management Practices for the Enhancement of Environmental Quality on Florida Golf Courses (DEP, 2021). - b.
-At minimum, the superintendent for each golf course must obtain and maintain certification through the UF-IFAS Florida Golf Courses Best Management Practices Program.
+At minimum, superintendents of public golf courses must obtain and maintain certification through the UF-IFAS Florida Golf Courses Best Management Practices Program.
 It is highly recommended that course managers and landscape maintenance staff also participate in the certification program to ensure proper BMP implementation and understanding of nutrient-related water quality issues and the role of golf courses in water quality restoration and protection.
 By no later than January 14, 2026, the golf course superintendents must confirm to DEP whether they have completed the certification.
 Certification must be completed by December 31, 2026.
 This certification must be renewed every four years. - c.
-Beginning in 2026 a nutrient application record (fertilizer, reuse, etc.) must be submitted each year during the BMAP statewide annual reporting process. - d.
-Fertilizer rates should be no greater than the UF/IFAS recommendations to help prevent leaching.
+Beginning in 2026, nutrient application records and management action updates (fertilizer, reuse, BMPs, etc.) must be submitted each year during the BMAP statewide annual reporting process. - d.
+Fertilizer rates should be no greater than the UF/IFAS recommendations to help prevent leaching (Table D-1).
 This includes nutrients from reuse or any other source applied.
-If a facility uses fertilizer rates greater than those in the BMP manual they are required to conduct water quality monitoring prescribed by DEP or WMD that demonstrates compliance with water quality standards (Table E-1). - e.
+If a facility uses fertilizer rates greater than those in the BMP manual they are required to conduct water quality monitoring prescribed by DEP or WMD that demonstrates compliance with water quality standards. - e.
 Example golf course BMPs applicable to protecting water quality are listed below. - Use slow release fertilizer to prevent volatilization. - Use of lined media in stormwater features. - Use of denitrification walls. - Use of rain gardens. - Use of tree boxes. - Use of bioswales.

-Table E-1.
+Table D-1.
 Nutrient ranges for warm-season turfgrass species